michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0010.md

 - n: dust consisting of a mixture of small coal fragments and coal dust and dirt that sifts out when coal is passed over a sieve
 - v: cause to heat and crumble by treatment with water
 ### Family
-slack: slacked, slacken, slacker, slackest, slacking, slackly, slackness, slacks+;slacken: slackened, slackening, slackens;slackening: slackenings;slacker: slackers;slackness: slacknesses
+- slack: slacked, slacken, slacker, slackest, slacking, slackly, slackness, slacks+
+- slacken: slackened, slackening, slackens
+- slackening: slackenings
+- slacker: slackers
+- slackness: slacknesses
 ### Examples
 - In easy times, we grow slack; this will require us each to find our capacity for heroism.
 - When geneticist Daniel MacArthur checks into his lab, the first thing he does is fire up Slack, a workplace messaging app.